scossu/lakesuperior/README.md

 1. Clone this repo
 1. `cd` into repo folder
 1. Install dependencies: `pip install -r requirements.txt`
-1. Copy the `etc.skeleton` folder to a separate location
-1. Set the configuration folder location in the environment:
-   `export FCREPO_CONFIG_DIR=<your config dir location>` (you can add this line at the end of your virtualenv `activate` script)
-1. Configure the application if needed.
-The default settings should be fine for evaluation.
 1. Start your STOMP broker, e.g.: `coilmq &`.
 If you have another queue manager listening to port 61613 you can either configure a different port on the application configuration, or use the existing message queue.
 1. Run `./lsup_admin bootstrap` to initialize the binary and graph stores
 1. Run `./fcrepo`.

+### Configuration

+The app should run for testing and evaluation purposes without any further configuration.
+All the application data are stored by default in the `data` directory.

+To change the default configuration you should:

+1. Copy the `etc.skeleton` folder to a separate location
+1. Set the configuration folder location in the environment:
+   `export FCREPO_CONFIG_DIR=<your config dir location>` (you can add this line at the end of your virtualenv `activate` script)
+1. Configure the application
+1. Bootstrap the app or copy the original data folders to the new location if any loction options changed
+1. (Re)start the server: `./fcrepo`

+The configuration options are documented in the files.

+**Note:** `test.yml` must specify a different location for the graph and for the binary stores than the default one, otherwise running a test suite will destroy your main data store.
+The application will issue an error message and refuse to start if these locations overlap.

 ### Production deployment